self-actuated/actions-usage/README.md

 ## actions-usage

-Find your GitHub Actions usage across a given organisation.
+Find your GitHub Actions usage across a given organisation (or user account).

 Includes total runtime of all workflow runs and workflow jobs, including where the jobs were run within inclusive, free, billed minutes, or on self-hosted runners.